Orange-OpenSource/ouds-ios/OUDS/Core/OUDS/Sources/_OUDS.docc/Tokens.md

 That is the reason why tokens are exposed as `@objc open` to be available and overridable anywhere.

 To keep the same semantics as the ones used in our specifications, _typealias_ are used to as to make the links to _primitive types_ and our logic of _tokens_.
-These type aliases are available for those who want too make their own theme.
+These type aliases are available for those who want to make their own theme.
 It's only syntaxic sugar to bring _design words_ in our product.

 Example with [OUDSTokensComponent/ColorSemanticTokens](https://ios.unified-design-system.orange.com/documentation/oudstokenssemantic/colorsemantictokens):